dermasugita/Viola-SV/docs/userguide/sv_position_specification.rst

 .. image:: ../_static/sv_position_figures/inv_viola.png

-On the viola, in "Inversion", We were keen to express the SV position on a break-end basis.
+On the viola, in "Inversion", we were keen to express the SV position on a break-end basis.
 With regard to Lumpy, we have divided "Inversion" into two lines to fit our principles.

 .. image:: ../_static/sv_position_figures/inv_bedpe.png